ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/source/BST.rst

    :long_name: BST deletemax Slideshow
    :output: show

-The return value of the ``deletemax`` method is the subtree of the current node with the maximum-valued node in the subtree removed.
+The return value of the ``deleteMax`` method is the subtree of the current node with the maximum-valued node in the subtree removed.
-Similar to the ``inserthelp`` method, each node on the path back to the root has its right child pointer reassigned to the subtree resulting from its call to the ``deletemax`` method.
+Similar to the ``inserthelp`` method, each node on the path back to the root has its right child pointer reassigned to the subtree resulting from its call to the ``deleteMax`` method.

 A useful companion method is ``lastNodeHelper`` which returns a pointer to the node containing the maximum value in the subtree.

-.. codeinclude:: Binary/BST
+.. codeinclude:: ChalmersGU/API/BSTMap
    :tag: lastNodeHelper

 Now we are ready for the ``removehelp`` method.